-There are several "grounds" or reasons for a divorce in North Dakota, including:
+There are several "grounds" (reasons) for a divorce in North Dakota, including:

-The first six grounds are referred to as the "fault-based" grounds for divorce.
-In a fault divorce, one spouse must show the court that the other spouse committed one of those six types of marital misconduct in order to get divorced.
+The first six grounds are the "fault-based" grounds for divorce.
+In a North Dakota fault-based divorce, one spouse must show the court that the other spouse committed one of those six types of marital misconduct to get divorced.
 The filing spouse must prove these allegations with witnesses, text messages, photographs, or any other type of evidence the court will accept.

-In North Dakota, alimony is called “spousal support."
-As the name implies, it is payment by one spouse for the support and maintenance of the other.
+In North Dakota, the court refers to alimony as "spousal support."
+As the name implies, it is payment by one spouse to support and maintain the other during or after the divorce.
 There are three types of spousal support in North Dakota:

-When the court is asked to consider making an award of spousal support, the law requires that the court consider the circumstances of the parties, including:
+When either spouse requests spousal support, the law requires that the court consider the circumstances of the parties, including:

-Because there is no specific formula or calculation guideline for spousal support in North Dakota, the court will look at the above factors in each particular case and make a decision about whether to award spousal support and, if so, how much to award.
+Because there is no specific formula or calculation guideline for spousal support in North Dakota, the court will look at the above factors in each particular case and decide whether to award spousal support and, if so, how much to award.

-Possibly.
-Marital misconduct, including adultery, will not automatically result in an award of alimony to the innocent spouse, and it will not automatically bar or prohibit an award of spousal support to the cheating spouse.
-But, marital misconduct is one of many factors that the court will consider when making a decision on spousal support.
+In North Dakota, adultery will not automatically result in a judge awarding alimony to the innocent spouse, nor will it automatically bar or prohibit an award of spousal support to the cheating spouse.
+But, marital misconduct such as adultery is one of many factors that the court will consider when deciding whether spousal support is appropriate.

 The court will use the factors listed above, consider the evidence presented by each spouse, and assess the full circumstances of the marriage.
-After weighing all this, the court will decide if spousal support should be awarded and, if so, the amount of payment.
+After weighing all this, the court will decide if it should award spousal support and the payment amount.